rhomobile/rhomobile-docs/docs/en/5.0.25/guide/api_js.md

 # Using RhoMobile JavaScript API's
 RhoMobile applications support access to device, system and framework capabilities through a common API using JavaScript.
 In order to use these api's your application pages must have access to the `rhoapi-modules.js` file.
 This JavaScript library will provide all API access under the `Rho` set of classes.

 ## Enabling RhoMobile API's
 When building a native RhoMobile application, the `rhoapi-modules.js` file is automatically generated at build time and added to the application's `\public\api` folder upon installation of the application to the device.
 The contents of this file will be based on the `extensions`, `capabilities` specified in your `build.yml` file as well as the target operating system.

 Your html or erb pages must include reference to this file otherwise you will not be able to use the `Rho.Object` API classes

 	:::html
-	<script type="text/javascript" charset="utf-8" src="/public/api/rhoapi-modules.js"></script>
+	<script charset="utf-8" src="/public/api/rhoapi-modules.js"></script>

-**NOTE: This reference to the `rhoapi-modules` must appear before jQuery libraries are loaded.
+> Note: This reference to the `rhoapi-modules` must appear before jQuery libraries are loaded.
 In RhoMobile suite 2.2, some `Rhodes` APIs were made available via JavaScript.
 However please note that the name of the RhoMobile javacript file has changed.
-It is no longer `rho_javscript_api.js`.**
+It is no longer `rho_javscript_api.js`.

+You may also include only the modules you intend to use, to improve page loading times.
+To do this, you must include the file `rhoapi.js` prior to including the specific JS modules.
+The `rhoapi.js` file creates the Rho name-space needed for the JavaScript APIs to function properly.

+	:::html
+	<script charset="utf-8" src="/public/api/rhoapi.js"></script>
+	<script charset="utf-8" src="/public/api/Rho.Barcode.js"></script>

 ### JavaScript ORM
 If you are going to be using the JS ORM API, you'll also need to include this line in any files that will be using it:

 	:::html
-	<script type="text/javascript" charset="utf-8" src="/public/api/rhoapi-modules-ORM.js"></script>
+	<script charset="utf-8" src="/public/api/rhoapi-modules-ORM.js"></script>

 ## JavaScript RhoMobile Application Structure
 The following application structure is what is minimally required to build a JavaScript RhoMobile Application.
 You can still use the [App Generator](creating_a_project#creating-a-project-with-rhostudio) to create the default structure, but then remove the `app` folder that is generated for a `Ruby` MVC app.

 	:::html
 	- build.yml
 	- rhoconfig.txt (start_path points to starting html page)
 	- rakefile
 	- icon (folder for application icon)
 	- public (root folder for 'web application')

 ## Build.yml settings
 Be sure to include the extensions and capabilities that are required for the APIs that are being used.
 In addition, you should specify the following setting in the `build.yml` file:
 	:::yaml
 	javascript_application: true

 When this flag is specified, the Ruby VM will not start at application start, and all ruby files will be ignored.

 **NOTE: If you do not specify this parameter and remove your `app` folder then the build process will fail.**